 Motivation.
 Academic and commercial process mining tools aim to find the root causes of performance or compliance problems in processes.
-Mainly, a classifier, say a decision tree, is created using the data gathered from the process and then the rule mining is done using that decision tree [14].
+Mainly, a classifier, say a decision tree, is created using the data gathered from the process and then the rule mining is done using that decision tree [7].
 However, this approach may lead to diagnoses that are not valuable.
 In some cases, the main cause of the problem is already known and essentially cannot be altered.
 Also, due to the strong correlation of the known main cause and the problem, it may become impossible to see the other minor but probably more practically valuable causes of the problem.
-Consider the following two scenarios:

-- (i) there is a bottleneck in the process and it is caused by the most busy employee, or - (ii) there are deviations caused by the most experienced resources taking the most difficult cases.

-In these scenarios, it is likely that the most busy employees or the most experienced resources are declared the main reasons for the bottleneck or deviations in the process.
+Consider the following two scenarios: (i) there is a bottleneck in the process and it is caused by the busiest employee, or (ii) there are deviations caused by the most experienced resources taking the most difficult cases.
+In these scenarios, it is likely that the busiest employees or the most experienced resources are declared the main reasons for the bottleneck or deviations in the process.
 This is not just unfair but also does not provide novel insights (just stating the obvious).
-Even if we remove the attribute conveying the employee or the resource, still rules that proxy these attributes would be revealed as the result of the traditional rule mining [18].
+Even if we remove the attribute conveying the employee or the resource, still rules that proxy these attributes would be revealed as the result of the traditional rule mining [10].
 In these cases, it is essential to make inference about the less trivial root-causes of the problem in the process.

 As another application, consider that for a given process we are interested in questions which are related to investigating the process while ignoring the effect of different values of a particular attribute.
 "Following the progress of career paths while eliminating gender differences" is one example of these sorts of situations where we need to remove the correlation between two attributes in the data.
-Here we need to infer the rules governing the process ignoring the correlation between the effect of different values of that particular attribute and the process attribute of interest.